arjvik/QuPath-Scripting-Tools/.github/README.md

 ![](demo.gif)

 The bottom left window is the QuPath scripting window.
-It is used to run [RemoteCodeServer.groovy](../tools/RemoteCodeServer.groovy).
-The right window is Eclipse, which uses [RemoteCodeClient.groovy](../tools/RemoteCodeClient.groovy) to run the open script.
+It is used to run [`RemoteCodeServer.groovy`](../tools/RemoteCodeServer.groovy).
+The right window is Eclipse, which uses [`RemoteCodeClient.groovy`](../tools/RemoteCodeClient.groovy) to run the open script.

 ### Autocomplete and Javadoc integration

 ![](autocomplete.png)

-### Raw TCP Protocol (will change over time)
+### Raw TCP Protocol (will almost certainly change over time)

 ![](protocol.png)